 Sec.
-63. Every ordinance or resolution providing for any specific improvement, or involving the appropriation or disposition of public property, or the expenditure of public money, or levying any tax or assessment, or creating any liability, or awarding or approving any contract for the payment of money, or ordering any condemnation of private property, or the making of any local improvement, or ordering the construction or repair of sidewalks, shall require a majority vote of the members of the council present.
+68. Every Ordinance or Resolution providing for any specific improvement, or involving the appropriation or disposition of public property, or the expenditure of public money, or levying any tax or assessment, or creating any liability, or awarding or approving any contract for the payment of money, or ordering any condemnation of private property, or the making of any local improvement, or ordering the construction or repair of sidewalks, shall require a majority vote of the whole Council.